 Shipwrecks as a Solution

-Fishermen in these ‘dead zones’ trawl for fish on the floor in the depths, wrecking the habitat and crushing, snaring or leaving vulnerable the fish that escape the boats.
-In many cases there is no more fishing to be had or fishing is banned entirely.
+Fishermen in these dead zones trawl for fish on the floor in the depths, wrecking the habitat and crushing, snaring, or leaving vulnerable the fish that escape the boats.
+In many cases, there are no more fish, or fishing is banned entirely.
 Species diversity decreases, although different species may make the wrecked habitat their new home.
-Annually, deep-bottom trawling worldwide destroys a seabed area twice the size on the continental United States—the very dry seabed we are standing on.
+Annually, deep-bottom trawling worldwide destroys a seabed area twice the size on the continental United States—the very dry seabed on which we are standing.

-Shipwrecks, and sinking old hulks causes them to calcify into coral reefs.
-It is deliberate and mariners in some cases wreck ships in order to encourage new coral reefs.
-The shipwrecks have two major complementary effects: providing homes for all manner of fish, crustaceans and other sea life, and encouraging invasive species to grow.
+Shipwrecks and sinking old hulks cause them to calcify into coral reefs.
+It is deliberate, and mariners, in some cases, wreck ships to encourage new coral reefs.
+The shipwrecks have two significant complementary effects: providing homes for all manner of fish, crustaceans and other sea life, and helping invasive species to grow.

-A program in the USA, mainly in the Gulf of Mexico, called Rigs-for-reefs, considers that the offshore oil platforms are already artificial reefs having been in place 10 and up to 30 or 40 years.
-Marine life concentrates around them and the project simply reduces their height or topples them over.
-A way to protect and promote the environment that nourishes so many people worldwide.
+A program in the USA, mainly in the Gulf of Mexico, called Rigs-for-reefs, considers that the offshore oil platforms are already artificial reefs, having been in place ten and up to 30 or 40 years.
+Marine life concentrates around them, and the project simply reduces their height or topples them over—a way to protect and promote the environment that nourishes so many people worldwide.